vetsuisse-unibe/NGS-course-docs/unixExs.md

 ```
 When it prompts for password please enter the corresponding password also from the LoginInfo document.

-Please ask for assistance any time, you do not understand the exercises.
+#### Please ask for assistance any time, you do not understand the exercises.

-Commands in grey blocks are to be typed in the Unix command shell.
+Commands in grey blocks are to be typed in the Unix command shell or command line prompt.

 Words in italics need to be replaced by the proper parameters (for example, your file name).